ritvikraj115/Real_RR/README.md

 ---

 ## Stage 10 — Final Score Fusion

 Semantic relevance is computed using an adaptive reliability-weighted fusion of the three retrieval signals.
-The weights shift slightly based on agreement while still summing to 1.0.
+The weights shift only slightly around the original base blend while still staying normalized.

-In practice, the model still starts from the same semantic sources, but the contribution of each source is nudged by how consistent it is with the others.
+The base blend starts from:

+$$
+[0.55,\;0.25,\;0.20]
+$$

+and is nudged by a small reliability-centered adjustment derived from agreement between the Cross-Encoder, Bi-Encoder, and BM25 proxies.
+In practice, this keeps the ensemble close to the original design while giving slightly more trust to the signals that agree better on a given candidate.

 The final ranking score combines: